Since we are now spending more time at home, I thought it would be fun to do a video about DIY at-home beauty treatments inspired by old Hollywood.

 Rita was known for her beautiful red hair and her famous hair flip in the film Gilda.
 Rita kept her hair soft by saturating it with olive oil after washing it and wrapped it in a towel for 15 minutes before rinsing it with hot water and lemon juice.

 Joan Crawford was notoriously known for plunging her face in ice water 25 times every morning.
 She wrote in her 1971 book My Way of Life, after making a not-so-subtle dig at Hollywood-beloved facialists such as Erno Laszlo, “I can accomplish most of what these experts do right in my own bathroom or kitchen.
 So can any woman.
 The best beauty preparations cost only a few cents, and I frequently find them in my refrigerator.
 If they sound too simple to be effective, just try them.”
 Joan claims that she used to wash her daughter’s hair with raw eggs instead of shampoo.
 Apparently, it was a trick she used from Katherine Hepburn.
 “Some people use eggs beaten up with a jigger of rum; others mix an egg with red wine.”
 Joan’s favorite face masl was a blend of gelatin beaten with witch hazel, baking soda, and a whole egg.
-For her hair, she used mayonnaise, olive oil, eggs, and lemon juice for 15 minutes.
+For her hair and human hair wigs, she used mayonnaise, olive oil, eggs, and lemon juice for 15 minutes.
 “Rinse it off with cool water.
 Cool‑or, you’ll have scrambled eggs on your head.”